Barrie Environmental Centre 272 Ferndale Drive NorthRethinkWaste@barrie.ca (705) 739-4219

 waste collection calendar contains information about collection, diversion, and environmental initiatives that support a circular economy.
 Whether you use the calendar or not, please

 provide your feedback, which will help inform future decisions about the publication.

 Placing lithium ion batteries (from cell phones, drones, remote control cars, power tools etc.) in curbside garbage or recycling poses a serious fire hazard and safety threat to curbside collectors and anyone in the vicinity of collection vehicles.
 Please dispose of these items safely at the

 In an effort to keep curbside collection drivers safe during this time, please:

 every other week in Barrie, with different areas having pickup on different days.
 Normal curbside collection occurs on Remembrance Day, Easter Monday and Boxing Day.
 All other holidays affect the collection schedule.

-For residental and non-residential collection, there are multiple ways to determine your curbside collection schedule:
+For residential and non-residential collection, there are multiple ways to determine your curbside collection schedule:

-Multi-Residential Garbage Collection Calendar includes dates for garbage collection at multi-residential buldings (6 units or more).
+Multi-Residential Collection Calendar includes dates for collection at multi-residential buildings (6 units or more).

 Additional bags or cans over the below limits will be collected in your collection week if a City of Barrie

 garbage tag is affixed to each additional unit.
 Tags are to be placed around the neck of the garbage bag or on the top of the garbage inside the can (not on the can itself).
 Alternatively, garbage can be disposed of at the